 The Nissan Frontier is a midsize pickup that offers buyers much of the capability of a full-size pickup in a smaller, more maneuverable and relatively fuel-efficient package.
-A descendant of the 1959 Datsun Truck that pioneered the small-pickup segment in the United States, the Frontier is available with four- and six-cylinder engines along with a variety of cab and bed options.
+A descendant of the 1959 Datsun Truck that pioneered the downsized pickup concept in the United States, the Frontier is available with four- and six-cylinder engines along with a variety of cab and bed options.

 Regardless of cab and bed selections, the Frontier offers a utilitarian cabin with sturdy materials and a simple dashboard with straightforward controls.

 The Frontier comes standard with a 2.5-liter four-cylinder that makes 152 horsepower and 171 lb-ft of torque, while an optional 4.0-liter V6 produces 261 ponies and 281 lb-ft of twist.

 Several recent changes, including enhanced aerodynamic measures and reduced engine friction, help the Frontier return slightly improved mileage in several powertrain combinations.

 Equipped with a five-speed manual transmission and rear-wheel-drive, the four-banger returns 19 mpg in the city and 23 mpg on the highway.
 Choosing a five-speed automatic lowers those figures to 17/23 mpg - with the highway figure being up 1 mpg over the previous iteration.